PhineasPhreak/dotfiles/configs/emacs/README.md

 To install one or more packages, press `M+x` (Alt+x) in Emacs, then type the `list-packages` command.
 Select the packages you wish to install.

-- Packages :
+**Packages :**

 - Themes :
   - `atom-one-dark-theme-0.4.0` : An Emacs port of the Atom One Dark theme from Atom.io.

 - Mode :
   - `csv-mode` : Major mode for editing comma/char separated values
   - `markdown-mode` : Major mode for Markdown-formatted text
   - `auctex` : Integrated environment for *TeX*
   - `shell-pop` : helps you to use shell easily on Emacs.
 Only one key action to work [Github](https://github.com/kyagi/shell-pop-el)
   - `company` : Modular in-buffer completion framework for Emacs [Site](https://company-mode.github.io/)|[Github](https://github.com/company-mode/company-mode)
+  - `flycheck` : Syntax checking for GNU Emacs [Site](https://www.flycheck.org/en/latest/)
   - `eglot` : The Emacs Client for LSP servers [Github](https://github.com/joaotavora/eglot)

 ## How do I remove the gap around maximized Emacs frame on KDE?
 Link question : [here](https://askubuntu.com/questions/787694/how-do-i-remove-the-gap-around-maximized-emacs-frame-on-kde)